Disadvantages of AI in Business: Risks You Should Know

 One of the biggest concerns around adopting AI is the risk of job displacement.
 As businesses increasingly automate repetitive tasks with AI systems, human workers across various industries could lose their jobs to AI automation.

-While AI may enhance efficiency, the potential job losses raise concerns about the long-term societal impact of general AI adoption.
+While AI may enhance efficiency, the potential job losses raise concerns about the long-term societal impact of widespread AI adoption.

 Certain sectors are more susceptible to AI automation than others.
 Manufacturing, transportation (including self-driving cars), customer service (virtual assistants, AI-powered chatbots), and data entry roles that involve repetitive tasks are at higher risk of being disrupted by AI capabilities that can perform tasks more efficiently.

-Even highly skilled professions like accounting, radiology, and software development may need help as AI gets better at analyzing data and identifying patterns.
+Even highly skilled professions like accounting, radiology, and software development may be affected as AI gets better at analyzing data and identifying patterns.

 As AI increasingly takes over certain routine tasks, there will be an urgent need to retrain and reskill impacted workers.